pletfix/docs/en/sessions.md

 <a name="introduction"></a>
 ## Introduction

-Pletfix's session is an extension of the [PHP Session](http://php.net/manual/en/session.examples.basic.php).
+Pletfix's session is an simple adapter for the [PHP Session](http://php.net/manual/en/session.examples.basic.php).

 Pletfix starts the session automatically and ends it at soon as possible.
 Other scripts that share the same session are not blocked longer than necessary.